gosh-sh/docs/docs/acki-nacki/overview.md

 ## **Sharding**

-The Sharding a method aimed at boosting performance through data and execution partitioning, was pioneered by Ziliqa and further developed in Ethereum for state sharding.
+The Sharding a method aimed at boosting performance through data and execution partitioning, was pioneered by Zilliqa and further developed in Ethereum for state sharding.
 Protocols like TON, Near, and Elrond also employ sharding with parallel leader selection and state synchronization to enhance throughput.
 Despite these advancements, sharding and parallel execution technologies have yet to surpass a practical limit of around 100K TPS in controlled tests, indicating persistent scalability challenges in blockchain consensus mechanisms.

 ## **Construction of Acki Nacki**